Chaga Bayram – Altaian New Year – is celebrated today in the Altai Republic

 Chaga Bayram is a traditional national holiday of Altaians.
 “Chaga Bayram” is translated as White Holiday and is considered as the start of the new year.
 The date is determined by the lunar calendar (usually in the period from the end of January till early March) and it corresponds to other similar holidays of Turkic people such as Tsagaan Sar in Mongolia, Sagaalgan in Buryatia and also the Buddhist New year.
 The date of celebrating in Altai is chosen by the Republican government in one of the first three even days after the New Moon.
-In 2019 the celebration will be held on the 9th of February.
+In 2020 the celebration is held on the 24th of February.

 For nomads this period of time has great significance.
 It is the start of a new stock-raising period, time to sum up results and have a short rest before a very busy period of animal yield.